Salma-Nabulsi/strange-fragmentation-tagging/README.md

 - Over 11.5 million reconstructed tracks (Monte Carlo)
 - Data obtained from CERN — not included in this repository

-To run this code, place your `.root` file in the `data/` folder and update the path in `src/config.py`.

 ## Acknowledgements

 Data: CERN / LHCb Collaboration
 Mentor: Dr. Basem Khanji
-Institution: Ibn Rushd National Academy, Jordan